Table of Contents

 - Bone lesions

-Symptoms of late-stage syphilis can occur within 1 year up to 30 years after the initial primary disease.
-Tertiary syphilis include cardiovascular syphilis, gummatous syphilis and a slow progressive disease affecting any organ system.
+Symptoms of late-stage syphilis can occur within 1 year or up to 30 years after the initial primary disease.
+Tertiary syphilis includes cardiovascular syphilis, gummatous syphilis, and a slow, progressive disease affecting any organ system.

-Neurosyphilis can happen at any stage and presents with symptoms and signs suggestive of focal neurologic deficits.
+Neurosyphilis can happen at any stage of the disease and presents with symptoms and signs suggestive of focal neurologic deficits.

 Diagnostic Workup for Syphilis in Adolescents

-Screening for syphilis infection should target individuals at an increased risk because of having of one of the previously explained risk factors.
-The aim of screening for syphilis infection in adolescents is the early detection of primary syphilis and secondary syphilis to prevent the progression to late-stage syphilis.
+Screening for syphilis infection should target individuals who are at increased risk because of one of the previously noted risk factors.
+The aim of screening for syphilis infection in adolescents is the early detection of primary syphilis and secondary syphilis so as to prevent the progression to late-stage syphilis.

-When an adolescent represents similar symptoms to syphilis, he or she should receive a nontreponemal reactive test such as the Venereal Disease Research Laboratory (VDRL)or the Rapid Plasma Reagin (RPR) tests.
-While these tests are not very specific for syphilis, they are highly sensitive.
+When an adolescent presents with symptoms suggestive of syphilis, they should receive a nontreponemal reactive test such as VDRL or RPR.
+While these tests are not specific for syphilis, they are highly sensitive.

-Microscopic examination of samples collected from the skin lesions might reveal the organism and help in confirming the diagnosis.
+Microscopic examination of samples collected from skin lesions may reveal the organism and also help in confirming the diagnosis.